Kylie Jenner, Travis Scott Breakup Rumor Debunked

 RadarOnline and their sister tabloid OK! both ran stories on the alleged split, with RadarOnline dishing the details in the article with the headline, “Over Already?
 Kylie’s Baby Daddy Travis Storms Out Of Couple’s Hotel After Epic Fight.”
 The website alleged that 20-year-old Kylie Jenner and 26-year-old Travis Scott were quarreling non-stop and that they got into “an epic spat in New York City.”

-The website went on to point out that billionaire Jenner and Scott were spotted having dinner in NYC this week, but they only stayed at the restaurant for “45 minutes.”
+The website went on to point out that Jenner and Scott were spotted having dinner in NYC this week, but they only stayed at the restaurant for “45 minutes.”
 Afterward, Travis Scott was seen storming out of a hotel with his belongings.
 RadarOnline quoted an eyewitness who claimed that Scott seemed to be mad as he hurriedly made his exit.
 The exit was apparently abrupt, according to the source, because his bodyguards didn’t even know he had left.
 The source additionally claimed that the bodyguards had to chase after him once they figured out he was gone.

 Twitter user rasta’s video of the two in Portugal can be seen below.